syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-You can refer various importing options in “Importing Data to Worksheet” section.
+You can refer various importing options in the “Importing Data to Worksheet” section.

 ## Exporting Data from Worksheets

-Worksheet data can be exported to a data table using the **ExportDataTable****()** method.
-This method provides various options that allows to export data as required through ExcelExportDataTableOptions.
+The worksheet data can be exported to a data table using the **ExportDataTable****()** method.
+This method provides various options that allows to export data through ExcelExportDataTableOptions.

-The following code demonstrates how to export data from a worksheet to a data table with __ColumnNames__ and __DetectColumnTypes__ options.
+The following code demonstrates how to export data from a worksheet to a data table with the __ColumnNames__ and __DetectColumnTypes__ options.

 {% tabs %}